bekk/bekk-christmas/post/ux/so-you’ve-opened-figma-now-what.md

 post_day: 4
 title: So you’ve opened Figma, now what?
-ingress: Maybe you have just been hired in a company and you are forced to use Figma.
-Maybe you have been using Sketch and Abstract for the last years and heard some good things about this new, up and coming business.
-Hell, maybe you even have used Figma for a while and you’re curious if maybe there are still some tricks you haven’t yet learned.
+ingress: Maybe you have just been hired in a company and you are forced to use Figma?
+Maybe you have been using Sketch and Abstract for the last years and heard some good things about this new, up and coming business?
+Hell, maybe you even have used Figma for a while and you’re curious if maybe there still are some tricks you haven’t yet learned?
 Well, look no further!
 The answers to ~~all~~ some of your questions lie beyond!
 description: An interactive introduction to Figma.
 Learn enough to use Figma to make your own wireframes and sketches.